 COMMENT: The downbeat ending – which comes across like it’s from a Pilot Movie for a television series – is the main reason I rate The Holcroft Covenant above so many other Robert Ludlum novels.

 Not only did Ludlum nicely employ all the ingredients of Resurgent Nazi pulp fiction but he wrapped it all up with an ending nobody would have seen coming.

 And that epilogue is especially jarring!
 In just a few words the author paints a chilling picture of a world firmly in the grip of its new fascist leaders.
 A dictatorship with a seemingly friendly face, content to rule through subtlety more than blatant intimidation.

 Since the United Nations was formed in the aftermath of the defeat of the Axis Powers, Johann’s formation of Anvil in the aftermath of his victory takes on even more sinister meaning.
 Anvil will use the old UN building, so it almost plays like a more finessed version of Hitler forcing France to surrender in the train car which hosted Germany’s surrender in World War One.

-Ever since I first read The Holcroft Covenant years ago I’ve wanted to see a television series about Noel, Helden and Yakov leading a rebellion against Anvil’s global dictatorship.
+At any rate, ever since I first read The Holcroft Covenant years ago I’ve wanted to see a television series about Noel, Helden and Yakov leading a rebellion against Anvil’s global dictatorship.

-If the virtually forgotten alternate history novel The Man in the High Tower can inspire a series then surely the strength of Robert Ludlum’s name would carry a series set in the alternate future established by the dark finale of The Holcroft Covenant. +++
+If the virtually forgotten alternate history novel The Man in the High Castle can inspire a series then surely the strength of Robert Ludlum’s name would carry a series set in the alternate future established by the dark finale of The Holcroft Covenant. +++